Where NH rail trails meet history

 I loved this project.
 It’s open to anyone, with details available at nhrtc.org.
 Check it out, and you’re bound to discover trails you never knew about.
 Even a single region’s trails could keep a walker busy all year.

 This is the project that got me involved with the New Hampshire Rail Trail Coalition.
-I’ve had the privilege of serving on the NHRTC board for three years now.
-I’ll be stepping down soon, after meeting some fine people and getting an education in trail development and maintenance.
-And it all started with a list of trails and the dangerous thought “hmmm…I could do that.”
+I had the privilege of serving on the NHRTC board for three years.
+In that time, I met some fine people and got an education in trail development and maintenance.
+It all started with a list of trails and the dangerous thought “hmmm…I could do that.”

 Favorites